Rainis201606/xynote/README.md

 ## Deployment

-1. Fork the Inkstone repository to your GitHub account.
+1. Fork the XYNote repository to your GitHub account.
 2. Open [Cloudflare Workers & Pages](https://dash.cloudflare.com/?to=/:account/workers-and-pages/create).
 3. Select **Continue with GitHub**, then choose your forked repository.
 4. For R2 mode, set the build command to `npm run build` and the deploy command to `npm run deploy`.
    - To use KV mode, change the deploy command to `npm run deploy:kv`.
 5. After deployment completes, open the generated Workers URL.

 Existing databases are upgraded automatically through versioned, idempotent migrations.
 Keep a current backup before updating any self-hosted deployment.
-When a newer stable Inkstone release is available, the owner receives a focused reminder without interrupting regular members.
+When a newer stable XYNote release is available, the owner receives a focused reminder without interrupting regular members.

 ## Exports and backups